-- 2.1 The state sex trafficking law can be applied to buyers of commercial sex acts with a victim of domestic minor sex trafficking. - 2.2 Buyers of commercial sex acts with a minor can be prosecuted under commercial sexual exploitation of children (CSEC) laws. - 2.3 Solicitation of prostitution laws differentiate between buying sex with an adult and buying sex with a minor under 18. - 2.4 Penalties for buyers of commercial sex acts with minors are as high as federal penalties. - 2.5 Using the Internet or electronic communications to lure, entice, or purchase, or attempt to lure, entice or purchase, commercial sex acts with a minor is a separate crime or results in an enhanced penalty for buyers. - 2.6 No age mistake defense is permitted for a buyer of commercial sex acts with any minor under 18. - 2.7 Base penalties for buying sex acts with a minor under 18 are sufficiently high and not reduced for older minors. - 2.8 Financial penalties for buyers of commercial sex acts with minors are sufficiently high to make it difficult for buyers to hide the crime. - 2.9 Buying and possessing child pornography carries penalties as high as those for sex trafficking of a minor, commercial sexual exploitation of a child, and similar federal offenses. - 2.10 Convicted buyers of commercial sex acts with minors and child pornography are required to register as sex offenders.
+- 2.1 The state sex trafficking law can be applied to buyers of commercial sex acts with a minor. - 2.2 Buyers of commercial sex acts with a minor can be prosecuted under commercial sexual exploitation of children (CSEC) laws. - 2.3 Solicitation of prostitution laws differentiate between buying sex with an adult and buying sex with a minor under 18. - 2.4 Penalties for buyers of commercial sex acts with minors are as high as federal penalties. - 2.5 Using the Internet or electronic communications to lure, entice, or purchase, or attempt to lure, entice or purchase, commercial sex acts with a minor is a separate crime or results in an enhanced penalty for buyers. - 2.6 No age mistake defense is permitted for a buyer of commercial sex acts with any minor under 18. - 2.7 Base penalties for buying sex acts with a minor under 18 are sufficiently high and not reduced for older minors. - 2.8 Financial penalties for buyers of commercial sex acts with minors are sufficiently high to make it difficult for buyers to hide the crime. - 2.9 Buying and possessing child pornography carries penalties as high as those for sex trafficking of a minor, commercial sexual exploitation of a child, and similar federal offenses. - 2.10 Convicted buyers of commercial sex acts with minors and child pornography are required to register as sex offenders.

-2.1 The state sex trafficking law can be applied to buyers of commercial sex acts with a victim of domestic minor sex trafficking.
+2.1 The state sex trafficking law can be applied to buyers of commercial sex acts with a minor.

-The general human trafficking law under N.D.
+While the core human trafficking law under N.D.
 Cent.
-Code § 12.1-41-0218 (Trafficking an individual) and the sex trafficking law under N.D.
+Code § 12.1-41-02 (Trafficking an individual) and the sex trafficking law under N.D.
 Cent.
-Code § 12.1-41-0419 (Sexual servitude) do not apply to buyers.
-Since Trafficking an individual criminalizes sex trafficking by referring to the sexual servitude offense under N.D.
+Code § 12.1-41-04 (Sexual servitude) do not apply to buyers, two offenses within the human trafficking chapter are applicable to buyers.

+N.D.
 Cent.
-Code § 12.1-41-04, and the sexual servitude offense only applies to defendants who "maintain[] or make[] available a minor for the purpose of engaging the minor in commercial sexual activity," these offenses are limited in applicability to traffickers and do not criminalize the conduct of buyers of sex with minors.
+Code § 12.1-41-02, the core human trafficking law, criminalizes sex trafficking by referring to the sexual servitude offense under N.D.
+Cent.
+Code § 12.1-41-04 and the sexual servitude offense only applies to defendants who "maintain[] or make[] available a minor for the purpose of engaging the minor in commercial sexual activity," these offenses are limited in applicability to traffickers and do not criminalize the conduct of buyers of sex with minors.
 However, the patronizing offenses under N.D.
 Cent.
-Code §§ 12.1-41-0520 (Patronizing a victim of sexual servitude) and 12.1-41-0621 (Patronizing a minor for commercial sexual activity) can be applied to buyers of sex with minors.
+Code §§ 12.1-41-05 (Patronizing a victim of sexual servitude) and 12.1-41-06 (Patronizing a minor for commercial sexual activity) can be applied to buyers of commercial sex acts with minors.
 N.D.
 Cent.
 Code § 12.1-41-05 (Patronizing a victim of sexual servitude) makes it a Class A felony if a person knowingly gives, agrees to give, or offers to give anything of value so that an individual may engage in commercial sexual activity with a minor and the person knows that the other individual, the minor, is a victim of sexual servitude.
 A Class A felony is punishable by imprisonment up to 20 years, a fine up to \$20,000, or both.
 N.D.
 Cent.
 Code § 12.1-32-01(2).

 N.D.
 Cent.
-Code § 12.1-41-06 (Patronizing a minor for commercial sexual activity) states, a.
+Code § 12.1-41-06(1) (Patronizing a minor for commercial sexual activity) states, a.
 With the intent that an individual engage in commercial sexual activity with a minor, the person gives, agrees to give, or offers to give anything of value to a minor or another person so that the individual may engage in commercial sexual activity with a minor or;

-1. A person commits the offense of patronizing a minor for commercial sexual activity if:
+A person commits the offense of patronizing a minor for commercial sexual activity if: